1inch/limit-order-protocol/description.md

 | USE_PERMIT2_FLAG | 252 bit | If set, the order uses the [Uniswap Permit 2](https://github.com/Uniswap/permit2). |
 | THRESHOLD_AMOUNT | 0-251 bit (uint252) | The maximum amount a taker agrees to give in exchange for a making amount.
 If the calculated taker amount is less than the threshold, then the transaction will be reverted.
 A zero (0) threshold skips the check.
 The evaluated equation is<br/>$$  threshold ≤ amount*{takingAmount \over makingAmount} $$ |

-# Cancel an order
+# Cancelling an order

 There are several ways to cancel an order:

-Automatically (indirect ways)
+### Automatically (indirect ways)

 - **Cancel by expiration deadline**: The simplest way to cancel an order automatically is to set an expiration deadline using the order's `MakerTraits`.
 Once the expiration date has passed, it is no longer possible to fill the order.
 Any fill attempts will be reverted with an `OrderExpired` error.
 - **Cancellation by a condition defined in a predicate**: If the condition defined by the order's predicate starts evaluating to false on each check, the order becomes obsolete and cannot be filled anymore.
 Any fill attempts will be reverted with a `PredicateIsNotTrue` error.

-Manually (direct ways)
+### Manually (direct ways)

+Manual methods require sending a cancel transaction, which requires spending gas.

 - **Cancel by hash:** The order can be cancelled by directly calling the `cancelOrder` function and passing the `orderHash` and `makerTraits` of the order.

     > **Note**: Orders are cancelled using different invalidators depending on the maker traits flags `ALLOW_MULTIPLE_FILLS` and `NO_PARTIAL_FILL`.
 Passing wrong traits may result in the call having no effect, and the order will not be cancelled.
     >

     The fill attempts will be reverted with a `BitInvalidatedOrder` error if an order doesn't allow either partial or multiple fills, or with an `InvalidatedOrder` error otherwise.

 - **Cancel by nonce:** the order is cancelled by changing the order nonce.
 This method can be used for mass order cancellation.

-    Each order can have a series and nonce specified, which stand for the
+Each order can have a series and nonces specified.
+They are defined as:

-    - **series** specifies the application that issued the order
+    - **series** - specifies the application that issued the order
-    - **nonce** specifies the order’s generation
+    - **nonce** - ****specifies the order’s generation

     At the same time, each maker has a unique nonce set for each series, which can be incremented up to 255 units.
 When the order’s flag `NEED_CHECK_EPOCH_MANAGER` is set, the protocol checks if the maker’s nonce matches the order’s nonce and reverts with a `WrongSeriesNonce` error if it doesn’t.
 This allows for mass cancellation.
 For example, if a maker issued several orders with his actual nonce for a specific series, and later maker’s nonce was increased for that series, the order’s nonce doesn’t equal the maker nonce anymore and the orders cannot be filled.

     > **Note:** To use nonce cancellation, the flag `NEED_CHECK_EPOCH_MANAGER` must be set, and partial and multiple fills should be allowed.
 Otherwise, any order fill attempt will be reverted with an `EpochManagerAndBitInvalidatorsAreIncompatible` error.
     >

     At the start, each maker has a nonce equal to zero for all series.
 To update the maker's nonce, they should call either `increaseEpoch` or `advanceEpoch`.
-The former increases the nonce by 1, while the latter can increase it by any amount up to 256.
+The former increases the nonce by 1 unit, while the latter can increase it by any amount up to 256 units.

     This concept also allows for the preparation of a sequence of orders with an increasing nonce and increase nonce under some condition to make the following orders valid.
 For example, there are two orders with nonces 0 and 1, correspondingly.
 And the maker sets up post-interaction that increases his actual nonce by 1 when the order is filled.
 In this case, at the start, the maker has an actual nonce equal to zero, and anybody can fill the first order, but not the second order.
 However, when the first order is filled, the post-interaction changes the actual maker's nonce to 1, and the second order becomes valid.